salmanalibanani/salmanalibanani.com/content/post/living-in-silos.md

 ## Middle managers do their thing

 I don't have a better solution to the scaling problem.
 Eventually you want more hands on deck.
 And emergence of the middle management is a natural consequence of that need for growth.
 What does matter though is that how that management layer approaches its role.
 My argument is that a process/territory oriented middle management team hurts your business more than it helps.
+Often the people in roles like scrum master or deliver leads are people who haven't been a software developers themselves.
+I am not an elitist and do hate it when a smart developer thinks that they can be as good at everything in life.
+Anyone can be arrogant.
+But I do believe that not everyone can appreciate the mental process of a developer who is solving a problem in code without knowing how the eventual solution is going to look like.
+If as a delivery person you believe that coding is as structured as the work of an accountant or a plumber, you are more likely to be part of the problem then the solution.
+I have utmost respect for all other professions, but I believe that the mind of a software developer works differently.